Voldemort-Turtle/Python_website/README.md

 The advanced model achieved higher accuracy at the cost of longer training time.
 Data augmentation improved the network’s robustness to image distortions.

-If you'd like, I can make this sound more academic, more GitHub-style, or more report-like.